C. N. Manjunath

 Cholenahalli Nanjappa Manjunath (born 23 September 1957) is an Indian cardiologist turned politician.
 He is the MP of Bangalore Rural Lok Sabha constituency.
 He is the son in law of H. D. Deve Gowda.

 He was the director of the Government run Sri Jayadeva Institute of Cardiovascular Sciences and Research.
-He had the distinction of serving as a Director of the Government’s Autonomous Institute for 18 years.
-Ever since he had taken charge as Director of the Institute, he had brought in a revolution and metamorphosis providing high quality cardiac care at an affordable cost to all sections of society.
+He had the distinction of serving as a Director of the Government's Autonomous Institute for 18 years.
+Ever since he had taken charge as Director of the Institute, he had provided high quality cardiac care at an affordable cost to all sections of society.

-He has been mainly responsible for the Institute’s growth of 500% in the last 17 years.
+He has been mainly responsible for the Institute's growth of 500% in the last 17 years.
 His dedicated efforts had resulted in increasing the bed strength from 330 to 2000 exclusively for Cardiac Care which had made Shri Jayadeva Institute a largest Single Center Cardiac Care Destination Center in South East Asia.
-He has been instrumental in establishing advanced Cardiac Care Hospitals at Mysuru, Kalaburagi, KC General Hospital Bangalore, Rajajinagar ESI Hospital,Bangalore And initiated the Hubballi Jayadeva hospital.
+He has been instrumental in establishing advanced Cardiac Care Hospitals at Mysuru, Kalaburagi, KC General Hospital Bangalore, Rajajinagar ESI Hospital, Bangalore And initiated the Hubballi Jayadeva hospital.

 His dedicated efforts had resulted in promotion of Research activities in the Institute enabling the Doctors to publish 400 Research Articles in the last 5 years in the National and International Scientific Publications.

-His vision to promote Health Services to reach people in remote areas in various Districts and Taluk Offices on Tele Medicine Networks is highly commendable resulting in connecting with 30 Districts and Medical College Hospitals by providing consultancy services and follow up treatment.
+He has provided consultancy services and follow up treatment to 30 Districts and Medical College Hospitals.

-His three slogans which he practiced were “Treatment First Payment Next", "Life is more important than the Money" and "Humanity is priority”.
-He has shown the country that Government Hospital can function like a Five Star Corporate Hospital.
+His three slogans which he practiced were "Treatment First Payment Next", "Life is more important than the Money" and "Humanity is priority".
 His cost-effective quality Cardiac Care Model has been appreciated by London School of Economics, Leadership School of Singapore, Yale University of USA, IIM Bangalore and even Former US President Barack Obama has acknowledged his services.

 Presently, he is the Member of Parliament representing Bengaluru Rural having won the Lok Sabha Elections by huge margin of 2.7 Lakh votes.

 Dr. Manjunath has been conferred Padma Shri Award in the year 2007 for his Professional, Philanthropic and Social commitments.Padma Shri He inaugurated the 410th edition Of Mysore Dasara on 17 October 2020 which is the Nadahabba (State festival) as a mark of honour for "Corona warriors" in the COVID-19 pandemic.